Explore your community

 Find your local dementia alliance.
 See which organisations and businesses are making your community more inclusive.

-As a group of interested Community members have formed a group to work towards Proston being a Dementia Friendly Community to support some of our Community members who are living with dementia.
+As a group of interested Community members have formed to work towards Proston being a Dementia Friendly Community.

 UQ Healthy Living offers a range of wellness services to persons over age 50 in the community.

 The UQ Art Museum sees itself as serving all Brisbane citizens and has taken great steps to ensure diversity and inclusion are part of the operating principles.